Categorical dimension of birational automorphisms and filtrations of Cremona groups: Categorical dimension of birational maps

-\begin{remark} Notice that the proof of Theorem \ref{thm:main} works, more generally, whenever one has $M \subset PT(k)$ a saturated monoid.
-In such a case, one can define $\mathrm{Bir}_M(X)$ to be the set of birational maps admitting a weak factorization of type $(b_1,c_1,\ldots,b_r,c_r)$ such that all the $I(C_{i,j})$ belong to $M$.
+\begin{remark} Notice that the proof of Theorem \ref{thm:main} works, more generally, whenever one has a semigroup $M \subset PT(k)$ of effective elements such that, for every $a$ in $M$, all the effective summands of $a$ belong to $M$.
+In such a case, one can define $\mathrm{Bir}_M(X)$ to be the set of birational maps admitting a weak factorization $(b_1,c_1,\ldots,b_r,c_r)$ such that all the $I(C_i)$ belong to $M$.
 Then one has that $\mathrm{Bir}_M(X)$ is a subgroup of $\mathrm{Bir}(X)$.
-However, we stick here to the definition of categorical dimension, since semiorthogonal decompositions give all the information on any additive invariant, and, hence, on most of the interesting informations about $X$ that one can retrieve from $I(X)$. \end{remark}
+However, we stick here to the definition of motivic categorical dimension, since semiorthogonal decompositions give all the information on any additive invariant, and, hence, on most of the interesting information about $X$ that one can retrieve from $I(X)$. \end{remark}